GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

 ## Step 2: Choose your environment

-The Payment API provides two environments: sandbox (for development and testing) and production environment (for live payments).
+The Payments API provides two environments: sandbox (for development and testing) and production environment (for live payments).

 | Environment | Base URL | Purpose |
 |-------------|----------|---------|